skirienkopanea/skirienkopanea.github.io/README.md

 [Link](https://skirienkopanea.github.io/)

 ## Backlog
+* CSS media query for printing that hides the header and the footer
 * Move math js script to header and use if tag = math then run script
 * Finish bash scripts cheat sheet
 * Make a git cheat sheet